Andlu: History

 Andlu is mainly a village of migrants from Pakistan who came here at the time of independence and partition of India in year 1947.
 Majority of the population today is of Grewal jatts.
-Before independence the majority of the people living here were Muslims, but later some migrated to Pakistan (now living in sidhu pura, faisalabad city) and the majority were killed.
+Before independence the majority of the people living here were Muslims, but later some migrated to Pakistan (now living in sidhu pura, faisalabad city, Demon Wala Kalan, Nankana Sahib city) and the majority were killed.
 Even today, some old abandoned Mosques, which were earlier the place of worship for Muslims, can be found in the village.
 Many decades ago, Andlu incorporated the neighboring village of Shahidgarh whose population was said to be totally wiped out by the Muslims hence the name of Shaheedgarh.